Importing new crash data – XML

 • On the page for your agency, there will be a number of tabs across the top.
 Locate “Import XML data” and select it.

-5. Import the XML files
+4. Import the XML files

 • In the “Select XML to DB definition” list, choose the import definition that matches your data source.
 There will usually be one that identifies the name of your data source.
 Some configurations include an option to overwrite existing records or to skip over existing identical records.
 For most agencies, the default is to overwrite existing records.
-(This is the default if you don’t have both options)

 • Locate the “Browse” button below the “Select ZIP containing XML files to add to queue” prompt.
 Select it and locate the ZIP file that you created above.